benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- So in this example, we can't access properties off the `user` prop unless we define what they are
+- So we can't pass properties of the `user` prop
+  - Unless we define them in `AppProps`
-  * So if we decide to rename `name` in `User` to `fullName`
+- So if we try to pass extra props that don't exist
-  * We'll get TS errors in the `App` component
+  - We'll get TS errors
+  - In this case `id` doesn't exist w/in `App`
+  - Maybe we _removed_ `id` and now it fails
 - So TS continues to be very beneficial in refactors
-- Also if the JSX tries to pass additional props
-  * It'll be an error
 - By forcing us to define the entire nested object...
-  * TS is now getting in our way, let me be real
+  - TS is now getting in our way, I wanna keep it real
-  * It can be a pain and sometimes; we'd rather be lazy
+  - It can be a pain and sometimes; we'd rather be lazy
-- But after doing this over and over and getting used to
+- But after doing this over and over and getting used to it
-  * We also get used to the safety it provides
+  - We also get used to the safety it provides
-  * Going back to a JavaScript-only project starts to feel...
+  - Going back to a JavaScript-only project starts to feel "unsafe"

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->